cortex-lab/Suite2P/registers2p/Readme.md

 Left-click (left-display): lick once to open a lasso tool to select user-imported target centroids (if present).
 The cursor will switch to a cross-hair.
 Subsequently click and drag to define the lasso area around targets you want to select.
 Double-click to finish defining area.
 Selected targets within the area will turn from red to yellow.
 Subsequent clicks and drags will move targets around.
 Hit Enter to de-select targets and leave them where you have dragged them.

 Left-click (right-display): toggle the overlap state of selected ROIs that have >0 pixel overlap with each other.

+### 6. Outputs ###
+Click "Save analysis..." to save registered ROIs (and targets) for subsequent analysis in a variable called regi with fields:
+- rois.idcs = n * 2 matrix where n is the number of overlapping rois and columns correspond to time-points.
+Elements are the indices of raw Suite2P ROIs in the F_..._proc.mat file, not parsed by the iscell classifer.
+I.e. an element that equals 10 in rois.idcs is truly ROI 10 in F_..._proc.mat.
+Use this to index directly into dat.Fcell/dat.FcellNeu
+- rois.iscell_idcs = n * 2 matrix where n is the number of overlapping rois and columns correspond to time-points.
+Elements are the indices of Suite2P ROIs in the F_..._proc.mat file after being parsed by the iscell classifier.
+If are only importing positively classified ROIs (iscell == 1) then use this to index into your resulting matrix directly:  classfied_cells(rois.iscell_idcs,:)  If you are importing all ROIs (iscell==1 || iscell == 0) then index into this matrix using non-negative indices of iscell:  idcs = find(iscell);nonclassified_cells(idcs(rois.iscell_idcs),:);
+- targets.idcs
+- targets.iscell_idcs